After an Auto Accident: How to Act and What to Avoid

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about car insurance.
 Our goal is to be an objective, third-party resource for everything car insurance related.
 We update our site regularly, and all content is reviewed by car insurance experts.

 For a minute, life stops.
 You don’t remember how you got to this moment, but here you are.
 You’ve just been in a car accident, and you’re trying to put all the pieces together between the feeling of the jarring impact, the sounds of crashing steel and shattered glass, and the potential pain you and the other driver might be feeling.
-It’s the moment no one wants to experience, but it will most likely happen several times to you over the course of your driving career, so it’s imperative that you know the best ways to handle accidents, regardless of the situation.
+It’s the moment no one wants to experience, but it will most likely happen several times to you over the course of your driving career.
+So it’s imperative that you know the best ways to handle accidents, regardless of the situation.
 According to the U.S. Census Bureau, 16.5 million drivers were involved in accidents in the U.S. in 2009, out of 211 million total drivers – meaning drivers had about a one in 13 chance of getting in a car accident.
 Statistically speaking, accidents are inevitable.
 Learn the basics of how to respond to a car accident and what not to do.

 - The first thing you need to do when you’ve been in an accident is to keep safety in mind.
 If you fear you have a head or neck injury, try to keep yourself stable.
 If you can safely get out of your vehicle to assess the property damages and check on the other driver, do so.
 If not, keep your seatbelt fastened, turn on your hazard lights, call 911, and wait for help to arrive.
 Keep in mind, many injuries are not always immediately apparent.
 So be gentle with yourself.

 - If you or the other driver or a passenger is in need of immediate medical attention, tell the 911 operator so.
 If not, tell the operator that you have been in an accident, tell them your location, and ask them to send a police officer.